busstoptaktik/geodesy/README.md

 $ cargo add geodesy
 ```

-Then copy this to the `foo/src/main.rs` file: A minimal example, computing the UTM coordinates of some Scandinavian capitals
+Then overwrite the contents of the `foo/src/main.rs` file with this:
+A minimal example, computing the UTM coordinates of some Scandinavian capitals

 ```rust
 use geodesy::prelude::*;